codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 And success!

-Part 2 will be a retrospective looking back at this process and how connecting to Cassandra in Haskell could be made easier for someone who might not have the luxury of time and patience that I had to get this working.
+Part 2 will be a retrospective reflecting on this process and how connecting to Cassandra in Haskell could be made easier for someone who might not have the luxury of time and patience that I had to get this working.